The Complexity of Simplicity

 The journey to simplicity involves asking one question, a lot – why?
 Anyone who has young children will know, while this sounds easy, it’s not.
 It can be exhausting!
 But it’s worth it.
 Because to answer that question, you’ve to consider all the information and distil it down to the key point.
 It leaves no room for waffling.
 Keep asking why.
 And when you think you’ve reached the end, ask why one more time.

-So we asked why?
+So we asked – why does that matter?

 It sometimes means taking up more space not less.